10 Ways to Collect for Your Car’s Diminished Value after Accident Repairs

 Your car’s first stop after a collision is the auto body shop that you have selected to perform the repairs.
 Ask the shop manager to write as comprehensive an estimate as possible without having to dismantle the car.
-Air bag deployment is obvious and structural damages are usually evident to a qualified estimator.
+Air bag deployment will be obvious and structural damages is usually evident to a qualified estimator.
 It is these two categories of vehicle damage that most impact your car’s diminished value.
 Minor damage will devalue a car by ten to twenty percent.
-Air bags or structural repairs typically diminishes a car’s value by half.
+Air bags or structural repairs typically diminishes a car’s value by around half.

 3. Create a Folder on your Desktop

 A Third-party inherent auto diminished value claim is typically met with skepticism by insurance adjusters.
 Insurers are no different than other businesses in that they value profits.
 If the opportunity is there to limit the amount they pay out in claims, that’s the path they generally prefer to take.
 There will be a certain amount of back-and-forth during the process of reaching a fair settlement.
 You will need a place to store all of those correspondences.
 Although most auto diminished value claims are settled without a need for litigation, if it comes to that, those records may have great evidentiary value.

 4. Prove that your Car has Lost Value